by Lachlan Fuggle

 To access your super’s funds, you need to reach your ‘preservation age’, which is currently between 55 and 60 depending on when you were born.
 As long as you’re permanently retired you can access your super once you reach this.

 Benefits of Super?

 The obvious reason for super’s existence is to help people save money for retirement.
 Therefore, the main benefit of guaranteed contributions is that it forces you to set aside money for eventual retirement, so you have an adequate income stream post retirement to be comfortable and maintain a certain standard of living.
 This can be especially helpful for anyone that may struggle to save money for long term goals, since it can be hard to think about putting aside money that may not help you for another 30 or so years.
 See our blog ‘Why you don’t care about Future you’

-The drawback of mandatory super payments is of course, in the short-term you feel a loss of disposable income, and with the savings being out of reach until your preservation age, you may have to save an additional pool of money to afford short to medium term purchases such as a new car or holiday (see our blog ‘5 Ways to Save More with Raiz’).
+The drawback of mandatory super payments is of course, that in the short-term you feel a loss of disposable income, and with the savings being out of reach until your preservation age, you may have to save an additional pool of money to afford short to medium term purchases such as a new car or holiday (see our blog ‘5 Ways to Save More with Raiz’).
 Given this, it’s still hard to argue against investing in Super.
 A lack of retirement funds would mean more reliance on the government’s Age Pension scheme, which in turn places more pressure on the government (and therefore tax payer dollars).

 How does Super affect the Australian Economy?

 Hypothetically, if people began to not contribute much/any money to their super throughout their lives, an increased reliance on the Age Pension would strain government resources, causing either allowance per person to decrease, or forcing the government to increase funding.
 This funding would have to be sourced still within government funding in other areas, and/or increased tax rates.